 Alice Monet US Naval Obs. (retired); AAS Secretary

-Balloting for the next election of AAS Officers and At-Large Trustees will open in mid-December 2018 and close at the end of January 2019.
-All AAS members eligible to vote in the election will be notified once the ballot is available.
+Balloting for the next election of AAS Officers and At-Large Trustees opened on 17 December and will close on 2 February 2021.
+All AAS members eligible to vote in the election will receive an email with a set of login credentials specifically for the voting portal.
+Once logged in, you will have access to your ballot.
 Every vote is important, and those elected will be empowered to decide the direction and goals of our Society.

 We are grateful to the following AAS members who have agreed to stand for election.
 Click on a name to read the candidate's statement.
 Please support the candidates' dedication, and help define the future of your Society, by voting.

 Candidates for the Nominating Committee were proposed as specified in the Bylaws Section 4.20.4.

 Nominating Committee (term: 2 years; positions open: 2)

 The Nominating Committee prepares slates of candidates for Officers and Trustees as specified in the Bylaws.

 Below are the current Nominating Committee's proposed slates of candidates for Officers and At-Large Trustees.